matrobinson/learning/Calculus & Linear Algebra/Calculus.md

 f'(x) = 2x^2
 $$

-'The derivative of f(x) - or f prime x
+We can say - *'The derivative of f(x) - or f prime x is 2 x squared'*

 #### Product rule
 - The product rule states that where we have the product of two functions i.e